Overview

 Venous tortuosity probably is due to arteriovenous shunting from the retinal periphery.
 It can occur in many patients with hemoglobin SS and hemoglobin SC disease.

 Salmon-patch hemorrhages are superficial intraretinal hemorrhages.
-They are usually seen in the mid periphery of the retina adjacent to a retinal arteriole.
+They usually are seen in the mid periphery of the retina adjacent to a retinal arteriole.
+Non-proliferative sickle retinopathy sometimes may mimic infectious uveitis.
+To accurately diagnose such equivocal cases, physicians should gather a comprehensive patient history, perform relevant ancillary tests, and conduct a thorough physical examination to identify crucial clues.
+[1]

 The schisis cavity is a space caused by the disappearance of the intraretinal hemorrhage.
 Nonproliferative sickle retinopathy features iridescent spots and glistening refractive bodies in the schisis cavity.